-Guidewire delivers a leading platform that P&C insurers trust to engage, innovate, and grow efficiently.
+Guidewire delivers a leading platform that property and casualty ("P&C") insurers trust to engage, innovate, and grow efficiently.
 Guidewire's platform combines core operations, digital engagement, analytics, and artificial intelligence ("AI") applications delivered as a cloud service or self-managed software.
 As a partner to our customers, we continually evolve to enable their success and assist them in navigating a rapidly changing insurance market.

 Our core operational services and products are InsuranceSuite via Guidewire Cloud, InsuranceNow, and InsuranceSuite for self-managed installations.
 These services and products are transactional systems of record that support the entire insurance lifecycle, including insurance product definition, distribution, underwriting, policyholder services, and claims management.
 InsuranceSuite via Guidewire Cloud is a highly configurable and scalable product, delivered as a service and primarily comprised of three core applications (PolicyCenter, BillingCenter, and ClaimCenter) that can be subscribed to separately or together.
-These applications are built on and optimized for our Guidewire Cloud Platform ("GWCP") architecture and leverage our in-house Guidewire Cloud operations team.
+These applications are built on and optimized for our Guidewire Cloud Platform ("GWCP") architecture and leverage our in-house Guidewire cloud operations team.
 InsuranceSuite via Guidewire Cloud is designed to support multiple releases each year to ensure that cloud customers remain on the latest version and gain fast access to our innovation efforts.
-Additionally, InsuranceSuite via Guidewire Cloud.
-InsuranceNow is a complete, cloud-based application that offers policy, billing, and claims management functionality to insurers that have limited internal information technology resources.
+Additionally, InsuranceSuite via Guidewire Cloud embeds digital and analytics capabilities natively into our platform.
+Most new sales and implementations are for InsuranceSuite via Guidewire Cloud.
+InsuranceNow is a complete, cloud-based application that offers policy, billing, and claims management functionality to insurers.
 InsuranceSuite for self-managed installations is comprised of three core applications (PolicyCenter, BillingCenter, and ClaimCenter) that can be licensed separately or together and can be deployed and updated by our customers and their implementation partners.
 Our digital engagement applications enable digital sales, omni-channel service, and enhanced claims experiences for policyholders, agents, vendor partners, and field personnel.
 Our Analytics and AI offerings enable insurers to manage data more effectively, gain insights into their business, drive operational efficiencies, and underwrite new and evolving risks.
-To support P&C insurers globally, we have localized, and will continue to localize, our platform for use in a variety of international regulatory, language, and currency environments.
+To support P&C insurers globally, we have localized, and will continue to localize, our platform for use in a variet